Skip to content

 Kayak with dolphins in Chesapeake Bay

 Dolphins are frequent visitors to the calmer inland waterways off of the Chesapeake Bay, making for a perfect opportunity to kayak alongside some of our favorite locals.
-Get into the water with Tula Adventure Sports, located in the Chesapeake Bay District.
+Get into the water with Tula Paddle Sports, located in Chesapeake Bay.

 Take a hike at First Landing State Park